RileyLink/Mastermind-with-Donald-Knuth-Five-Guess-Algorithm/README.md

   <h2>Algorithms</h2>
   <h3>Brute Force Algorithm</h3>
   <p>This algorithm generates all possible combinations of the code and systematically checks each one until it finds the correct secret code.
-While effective, it can take many guesses depending on the length of the code and the number of colors available.</p>
+While it can be time effective, it can take many guesses depending on the length of the code and the number of colors available.</p>

   <h3>Donald Knuth's Algorithm</h3>
   <p>Donald Knuth's algorithm is an optimized approach that minimizes the number of guesses needed to solve the game.
-It uses a strategy to prune the search space after each guess, aiming to solve the game in the fewest guesses possible.</p>
+It uses a strategy to prune the search space after each guess, aiming to solve the game in the fewest guesses possible.
+Note that this implementation is not optimized for speed because I used strings to represent the colors and codes.
+Thus, by using integers and more optimized data structures, this could be implemented even faster but since it is already relatively quick I chose to keep it in this more readable implementation.</p>

   <h2>Installation</h2>
   <p>To run this project, clone the repository and compile the code.
 Make sure you have a C++ compiler that supports OpenMP.</p>